|Position:||Head Women's Basketball Coach|

 Miami’s success proved to be immediate, as it earned a conference regular season title in 2010-11 and returned to the NCAA Tournament for the first time in seven seasons.

-Johnson and Williams proved to be the All-America candidates that they were expected to be.
-In fact, Johnson was named to four different All-America squads, including the prestigious WBCA/State Farm Coaches' All-America Team.
+Johnson and Williams proved to be the All-America candidates that they were expect to come.
+In fact, Johnson was named to four different All-America squads, including the prestigious WBCA/State Farm Coaches’ All-America Team.
 She also earned AP, USBWA and Full Court Press honors and became the second player in program history to be named the conference player of the year (Frances Savage - BIG EAST - 1992).
 Johnson also garnered All-ACC Defensive Team honors for the second straight season and was named to the ACC Tournament Team.
-Williams, along with Johnson, was named First Team All-ACC and was the conference scoring champion, pouring in 21.7 points per game.
+Williams, along with Johnson, was named first team All-ACC and was the conference scoring champion, pouring in 21.7 points per game.

 The duo combined for seven ACC Player of the Week accolades on the season as Williams took home the award on four occasions.
 No other team in the league was recognized more than twice for the weekly honor.

 The season also saw the emergence of sophomore forward Morgan Stroman.
-The 6-1, 2009 McDonald's All-American matched Johnson for the team lead with 11 double-doubles on the season, as she scored 13.6 points and grabbed 8.2 rebounds per game.
-For her efforts she was named Third Team All-ACC.
+The 6-foot-1, 2009 McDonald’s All-American matched Johnson for the team lead with 11 double-doubles on the season, as she scored 13.6 points and grabbed 8.2 rebounds per game.
+For her efforts she was named third team All-ACC.

-Seniors Shenise Johnson and Riquna Williams continued to live up to the hype of them being one of the best backcourt duos in the nation, as they were second and third in the league in scoring and each were again named First Team All-ACC.
+Seniors Shenise Johnson and Riquna Williams continued to live up to the hype of being the nation’s top backcourt duo as they were second and third in the league in scoring and each were again named first team All-ACC.
 The accolade was the third straight honor for Johnson and the second for Williams.
 Johnson was also named to the All-ACC Defensive Team for the third consecutive season.
 Johnson earned a place on five different All-America teams, including the WBCA squad for the second straight year.
-Williams eanred AP All-America Third Team recognition in her final collegiate campaign as well.
+Williams eanred AP All-America third team recognition in her final collegiate campaign as well.